ybayle/Scyland3D/README.md

 ## Acknowledgements

-We acknowledge the contribution of SFR Biosciences (UMS3444/CNRS, US8/Inserm, ENS de Lyon, UCBL) facilities: AniRA-ImmOs and Mathilde Bouchet for her help with X-ray microtomography.
+- We acknowledge the contribution of SFR Biosciences (UMS3444/CNRS, US8/Inserm, ENS de Lyon, UCBL) facilities: AniRA-ImmOs and Mathilde Bouchet for her help with X-ray microtomography.
+- We are thankful to @patrikhuber and @r-barnes, the two reviewers from [JOSS](https://github.com/openjournals/joss-reviews) that helped improved a lot the code and the documentation.